LarryTheFatCat/BasicLoginSystem/readme.md

 - Implmented a couple lines of code that wheneverClicked register it saves the line of code and creates text file.
 - Changed the title of registerMode.
 - Changed the title of the launchPage.
+- Just tested the clickAction -> creates .txt that stores pword via desktop and works!